Levinin/GPT-CLI-tool/README.md

 ## Using
 There are two basic modes; immediate prompt and file-based prompt.<br>
-For immediate prompts, it will simply take the cli argument and pass it to the API.<br>
+For immediate prompts, it takes the cli argument and pass it to the API.<br>
-For file prompts, it will simple read the file and pass it to the API.
+For file prompts, it reads the file and passes it to the API.

+If the `--background` option is selected, it will scan through the history and select up to 3 items it thinks are related to the question being asked.
+This is still a bit rough, and it isn't always correct.
+This is not intended to compete with the way ChatGPT works, this is intended to allow a longer-term memory over a longer period and will be more helpful over time as the number of prompts on a particular topic increases.
+However, it is quite a lot slower than the default behaviour.

+#### Note, in this mode it does submit more than 1 prompt, so it will use more tokens than you expect from the raw prompt text you have entered.

 ## Future
-The plan is to allow the use of background information whereby the user can specify documents which will then be read in, automatically summarised by GPT and used as part of the prompt.
-Currently, this type of thing must be done by hand using a series of file prompts.
+Plan is to add some dialog management by which the language model will ask some basic clarifying questions when it's not sure how to answer.